Macaron Making for Beginners or Expert Bakers

 See more beautiful work from bakers using my recipe by clicking any of the images below:

 So how did yours turn out?
 I hope you enjoyed the process and the recipe worked out well for you.
-If you didn’t quite achieve the results you’re looking for this time, try using some of the tips I’ve provided in these other posts I’ve written – all experiences from my home kitchen.
+If you didn’t quite achieve the results you’re looking for this time, try using some of the tips I’ve provided in these other posts I’ve written below – all experiences from my home kitchen.
 And don’t forget to share all your beautiful babies with me on Instagram.
 Let’s talk baking!
 Until next time.